1 jar Grape or Strawberry Peanut Butter Swirl $2.29

 Cook one pound of any ground up meat until done.
 Place the cooked meat in a 13 x 9 inch baking dish.
 Pour one large bag of Tater Tots over the meat.
 Mix one can Cream of Mushroom Soup with 1 can milk and pour over this.
 Bake at 350 degrees for 30 minutes, and serve.

-You can purchase a sturdy clear glass teapot at www.adagio.com that you can safely put into a microwave to heat or use on top of the stove.
+You can purchase a sturdy clear glass teapot at www.adagio.com that you can safely put into a microwave to heat or use on top of the stove on low heat.
 It has a glass infuser to hold tea leaves for hot tea, or you can just use it to hold water for anything you need it.
 Adagio Teas sells a large variety of loose teas, empty tea bags you can fill, and tea ware.
+Their clear glass tea warmers are wonderful to keep on hand to keep water warmed in power outages in emergency situations.
+They use a tea candle in the bottom section to heat a pot of water for tea.

 Any time you cook with foods that cause odors to linger on your hands, just wash your hands with a small piece of stainless steel to remove those odors.
 You can buy a small piece of stainless steel just for this purpose at www.kitchencollection.com.
 Just type in odor remover to locate it.
 While you are there, be sure to check out all their products, as they have quality merchandise at very reasonable prices.
 Cooking great meals is so much easier if you have the proper equipment, same as any other job would be.
 It can be great fun creating frugal meals.